Yes, we are now delivering to Northern Ireland.There is a £3.00 surcharge on the Shipping costs which is applied at check out.

-If you wish to have items delivered to different addresses then a separate order will need to be placed for each address.
+If you'd like to have items delivered to different addresses, a separate order will need to be placed for each address.
 A delivery charge will be made for each order.

 Do you accept National Garden Gift Vouchers?

-Do you run a scheme for allotment groups and gardening clubs?
+Do you have any schemes for allotment groups and gardening clubs?

-Yes, we offer bulk purchase programmes for both formal allotment groups, and the informal gardening clubs that exist.
-These discounts have to be applied over the phone or by post, so please call us, so we can discuss appropriate offers.
+Yes, we offer bulk purchase programmes for both formal allotment groups, and informal gardening clubs.
+These discounts have to be applied over the phone.
+Please give us a call on 01480 774555.
+Please call us, so we can discuss appropriate offers.

 I can't see my discount on my invoice despite using a code.
 Have I been charged full price?

-No, we have applied your discount but sometimes this doesn't appear on your final invoice.
-We will only charge your bank the discounted rate.
-We are working to fix this and apologise for any confusion in the short term.
+No, we've applied your discount but sometimes this doesn't appear on your final invoice.
+We'll only charge your bank the discounted rate.
+We're working to fix this and apologise for any confusion in the short term.